tw3/event-crud-cms/backend/README.md

 ## Request API

- - Get the list of users:
+ - Get the list of events:

    `GET http://localhost:3000/api/events`

- - Get the user #1:
+ - Get event #1:

    `GET http://localhost:3000/api/events/1`

- ...where the `1` is the user's id
+ ...where the `1` is the event's id

- - Update the user #1:
+ - Update event #1:

    `PUT http://localhost:3000/api/events/1`

    ...with appropriate body data

- - Add a user:
+ - Add an event:

    `POST http://localhost:3000/api/events`

    ...with the appropriate body data

- - Delete user #1:
+ - Delete event #1:

    `DELETE http://localhost:3000/api/events/1`

 ## Request Body Data / Schema

-When adding or updating a user the following fields should be sent:
+When adding or updating an event the following fields should be sent:

  - `title` - Title of the event, e.g. *"Jim's Halloween Party"*
  - `start_dt` - Start date and time of the event, e.g. *"2017-10-31 20:00:00-05:00"*